mwil/collision/README.md

 collision
 =========

 Simulation code for the analysis of concurrent transmission in IEEE 802.15.4 wireless networks.
+This is the accompanying code to the technical report available at http://disco.informatik.uni-kl.de/publications/WLS13.pdf.

 Directories:
 - src: Python code for calculating the demodulator output of the receiver